ataiva-software/vertex/EDEN_IMPLEMENTATION_STATUS_REPORT.md

 ## Executive Summary

 This report provides a comprehensive overview of the Eden implementation progress as of June 7, 2025.
-The implementation has been following a phased approach as outlined in the implementation roadmap, with significant progress made in core security components and service functionality.
+The implementation has been following a phased approach as outlined in the implementation roadmap, with significant progress made in core security components, database infrastructure, and service functionality.
+The database infrastructure is now fully implemented with connection pooling, initialization, migration, schema validation, bulk operations, and search functionality all complete, representing a major milestone in the project.

 ## 1. Completed Implementations